 It is strongly recommended that this document is read in conjunction with the appropriate local codes and standards for smoke detection and electrical connections.
 This document contains generic product information and some sections may not comply with all local codes and standards.
 In these cases, the local codes and standards must take precedence.
 The information below was correct at time of printing but may now be out of date.
 Check with your local codes, standards and listings for the current restrictions.

 Control Panel Compatibility

 Please refer to the operation manual for the UL listed control panel for specific operation.
-The projected beam smoke detectors require compatible addressable communications to function properly.
-Connect these detectors to listed-compatible control panels only.
+Connect these projected beam smoke detectors to listed-compatible control panels only.

 Product Listings